Skip to main content

 Introduction to Marine Engineering

-Subsection 3.2.6 Pressure Conversions
+Subsection 2.7.3 Pressure Unit Conversions

-In interpreting pressure measurements, a great deal of confusion arises because the zero point on most pressure gages represents atmospheric pressure rather than zero absolute pressure, and both pressure and head scales are used.
-Thus it is important to specify the kind of pressure being measured under given conditions.
-To clarify the numerous meanings of the word pressure, the relationship among gage pressure, atmospheric pressure, vacuum, and absolute pressure is illustrated in Figure 3.2.1.
+In interpreting pressure measurements, a great deal of confusion arises because the zero point on most pressure gages represents atmospheric pressure rather than zero absolute pressure, and several different pressure and head scales are used.
+Thus it is important to specify the kind of pressure being measured under given conditions as well as the desired units.

-Figure 3.2.1.
+Figure 2.7.20.
 Pressure Relationship

-• Absolute scales measure up from zero
+• Absolute pressure measures up from zero.

-• Vacuum scales measure down from atmospheric pressure
+• Vacuum measures down from atmospheric pressure.

-Example 3.2.2. psia to vacuum conversion.
+Example 2.7.22. psia to mm Hg conversion.

-Convert from 10.4 psia to mm Hg Vacuum
+Convert from 10.4 psia to mm Hg Vacuum.

 Answer.